symptoms to watch out for and what to do - breaking latest news - Breaking Latest News

 More attention to the tricuspid

-Tricuspid regurgitation is a condition to which, until a few years ago, little attention was paid.
+Tricuspid regurgitation is a condition that received little attention until a few years ago.
 However, it has been seen that when the tricuspid, located between the right atrium and ventricle, does not work well, in the long run, it can lead to right ventricular dilatation.
-As the mitral valve protects the lungs, the tricuspid protects the body (brain, liver, kidney, etc.): when very compromised, all the organs are subjected to an overload, initially well tolerated, but which can lead to multiple organ failure.
+As the mitral valve protects the lungs, the tricuspid protects the body (brain, liver, kidney, etc.): when it is very compromised, all the organs are subjected to an overload, initially well tolerated, but which can lead to multiple organ failure.
 This is why we try to give more attention and propose, when appropriate, minimally invasive interventions.